surya-joe/json-server/README.md

     ----------------
         * create routes.json file
         * Include the route method that you need in object.
-            (note: Custom routes must have specific key to route) {
+            (note: Custom routes must have unique path to route) {
                 "api/v1/*":"/$1",
                 "/products/:category": "/products?category=:category",